jldeen/shorturl/README.md

 - Dashboard (This is where you view the created URLs, clicks, and download the desired QR codes)
 - Welcome (This is where you login using AWS Cognito)

-The application currently uses MongoDB to store the following information:
+The application currently uses MongoDB (or Amazon DocumentDB) to store the following information:

 - long url
 - short url (generated or vanity)